Apricot Glazed Pork Chops

 I used Sugar-Free Apricot Preserves (affiliate link).
 If you don’t want to use preserves with Splenda, pick a brand that’s the lowest in sugar you can find.

 I used homemade chicken stock, but you could use canned chicken broth.

 Nutritional information was based on the brand of sugar-free apricot preserves I used.

 The recipe was adapted slightly from Pork Chops with Apricot Sauce found on Forks.Ca.

 Amount Per Serving: Calories: 191Total Fat: 15gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 54mgSodium: 495mgCarbohydrates: 11gFiber: 1gSugar: .2gProtein: 18g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-As long as pork chops are lean and trimmed to have less than 10% fat, this recipe made with sugar-free or no-sugar added apricot preserves would be okay for phase 2 or 3 of the South Beach Diet.
-(I first made this with sugar-free preserves but now I’d use the no-sugar-added ones that don’t have artificial sweetener.)
-If you only eat the small amount of sauce that sticks to the meat, I would consider this suitable for other low-carb diet plans as well.
+If you use the sugar-free preserves as recommended for these apricot glazed pork chops, I would consider this suitable for low-carb diet plans, but maybe not for Keto.
+As long as pork chops are lean and trimmed to have less than 10% fat, this recipe made with sugar-free or no-sugar added apricot preserves would be okay for phase 2 or 3 of the original South Beach Diet.

 Find More Recipes Like This One: